 - Dress in lightweight clothing and stand tall.
 Hey – maybe it’s not a huge difference, but an extra inch can give you an additional 5 pounds to work with!

 - And remember, don’t take/reschedule the exam if you’re not feeling well and avoid using cold and flu medication.

-A medical exam is an important step in acquiring a quality term life insurance policy and has a significant impact on the premium amount you’ll pay for the duration of your policy.
-We can’t guarantee these steps will result in a less expensive policy or a different rate class.
-However, they should leave you feeling confident that your resulting rate class is an accurate depiction of your health.
+A medical exam is often a necessary step in acquiring a quality term life insurance policy.
+While we can’t guarantee that any of these steps will result in a less expensive premium rate, they should leave you feeling confident that your resulting rate class is an accurate depiction of your health.
 You can do this.